 - Installing containers/bins to store non-hazardous solid waste.
-Containers must have sufficient capacity for the frequency of collection established at the work sites. - Containers used for storage of waste should be provided with lids that prevent rainwater from entering the trash and overflow them.
-This will also prevent the sun to accelerate waste decomposition, generate odours or help the proliferation of flies or spilled/scattered by the scavengers like stray dogs, crows, or monitor lizards. - The term collection includes not only the collection of solid wastes from the various sources, but also the hauling of these wastes to the location where the contents of the collection vehicles are emptied. - The term collection includes not only the collection of solid wastes from the various sources, but also the hauling of these wastes to the location where the contents of the collection vehicles are emptied. - Waste produced will be collected for disposal at an appropriate waste dump site. - No burning of solid waste out on the open or in the containers will be done.
+Containers must have sufficient capacity for the frequency of collection established in the work sites. - Containers used for storage of waste should be provided with lids that prevent rainwater from entering the trash and overflow them.
+This will also prevent the sun to accelerate waste decomposition, generate odours or help the proliferation of flies, or spilled/scattered by the scavengers like stray dogs, crows, or monitor lizards. - The term collection includes not only the collection of solid wastes from the various sources, but also the hauling of these wastes to the location where the contents of the collection vehicles are emptied. - Waste produced will be collected for disposal at an appropriate waste dump site. - No burning of solid waste out on the open or in the containers will be done.